josh-kimmm/cloudforge_interview/README.md

 # Engineering Outline

-In this readme, I'll be going over 4 main topics: Problem approach, Architecture/Design, Assumptions/Tradeoffs, and a Wishlist of items I wish I could've done.
+In this readme, I'll be going over 3 main topics: Problem approach, Architecture/Design, and Assumptions/Tradeoffs

 ## Problem approach